-If a student does not perform satisfactorily on an EOC, the home district will provide accelerated instruction.
+If a student does not perform satisfactorily on an EOC, the student's home district is responsible for providing accelerated instruction.

 Failure of a student to attend accelerated instruction may result in violations of required school attendance.

 Student In Foster Care (All Grade Levels)